 To create changes, you simply have to clone your integration and make changes to either your remote or current integration.
 You can make changes to exports, imports, connections, scripts, or flows.
-Just remember, cloning is done at the integration level, not the flow level.
+Just remember, for revisions specifically, cloning is done at the integration level, not the flow level.
 You can't clone one flow; you have to clone the entire integration.
 This doesn't mean that you can't change a flow.
 It just means that if you want to manage or test a flow using Integration Lifecycle Management, you must clone the entire integration.

 - Learn about Integration Lifecycle Management

 - Manage integration lifecycles

 Note: You can revert to an integration state within a completed pull revision in your revision history at any time.

 Tip: You can pull from an original integration to a clone (or vice versa).
 The examples below will work for both.